kryzasada/DAPP-Example-Site/README.md

 ## Important notes

-Please note that this demo operates on the Goerli test network.
+Please note that this demo operates on the Sepolia test network.
 You will require Wrapped Ethereum (WETH).
-For swapping ETH for WETH, you can use the Uniswap platform: https://app.uniswap.org/swap?chain=goerli.
+For swapping ETH for WETH, you can use the Uniswap platform: https://app.uniswap.org/swap?chain=sepolia.

 Currently, the demo allows you to convert WETH to UNI and vice versa.